Is Guar Gum Bad for You?

 Traditional Uses of the Guar Plant

-The food industry usually uses guar-gum in preparations like salad dressings and ice cream, and many other food products as a thickening agent.
-You usually find guar gum in the end of ingredient lists as a very small amount is sufficient to enhance the texture of foods.
-Most of the guar-gum used by the food industry is not organic and has gone through an excessive manufacturing process that might have reduced its health benefits.
+The food industry usually uses guar gum in preparations like salad dressings and ice cream, and many other food products as a thickening agent.
+You usually find guar gum in the end of ingredient lists as a minimal amount is sufficient to enhance the texture of foods.
+Most of the guar gum used by the food industry is not organic and has gone through an excessive manufacturing process that might have reduced its health benefits.
 Despite those undesirable traits, guar gum is generally very well tolerated by the general population making it a go-binding agent with respectable thickening potency (3).

 As people became more aware of the link between gut health, immune health, inflammation, weight loss and overall health, gut health has become a hot topic in recent years.
-More and more people are realizing the importance of maintaining a balanced, healthy gut.
-One of the best ways to promote gut health is to consume foods that contain dietary fiber, including food gums.
-There are many different types of food gums, but some of the most popular include guar gum, arabic gum, and xanthan gum (4).
-These gums are high in soluble fiber, which helps to keep the gut microbiota healthy by promoting the growth of beneficial bacteria.
-In addition, food gums can help to increase the bulk of stool and relieve constipation.
-While they are generally considered safe, it is important to keep in mind that like any pre-biotic, we must consume them in moderation, as sudden, excessive use can cause gas and bloating.
+More and more people realize the importance of maintaining a balanced, healthy gut.
+One of the best ways to promote gut health is to consume foods that contain dietary fibre, including food gums.
+There are many different types of food gums, but some of the most popular include guar gum, Arabic gum, and xanthan gum (4).
+These gums are high in soluble fibre, which helps to keep the gut microbiota healthy by promoting the growth of beneficial bacteria.
+In addition, food gums can help to increase the bulk of the stool and relieve constipation.
+While they are generally considered safe, it is important to keep in mind that like any pre-biotic, we must consume them in moderation, as sudden, excessive use can cause gas and bloat.
 So if you're looking for a way to improve your gut health, be sure to add some food gums to your diet (5, 6).